stlab/better-code/better-code/src/chapter-2-contracts.md

 can have both: `PairArray` *also* has a public invariant that its `count` is non-negative.
 We'll get to why this particular invariant is not explicitlty documented in a moment…

-### Why Use Doc Comments

-Lastly, I want to say, this documentation should go in your code as comments, because:

-1. That puts the two things that should correspond—documentation and implementation—next to one another, so you can see when they don't match up.
-People sometimes complain that docs go out of date, but that's kinda the point: without the ability to see that inconsistency, there's no way to know that there's a bug.

-2. Using comments makes it reasonable to combine the activities of coding and documentation, which—believe it or not—are mutually supportive.

-3. IDEs and other tools, such as DocC, process these comments to improve the developer experience.

 ### Making It Tractable